Ultimate Guide to MagicBands at Walt Disney World

 Disney Resort Guest MagicBands

-If you are staying at a Walt Disney World Resort hotel through December 2020, you can customize and order your MagicBands online at least ten days before your arrival at Walt Disney.
+If you are staying at a Walt Disney World Resort hotel, you have the option to customize and order your MagicBands online at least ten days before your arrival at Walt Disney.

 1. Create or sign into your Disney account.